 Diploma Program

-36 weeks - 720 hours - 55 credit units
+36 Weeks - 720 Hours - 55 Quarter Credit Hours

+no longer accepting new enrollments

 The Heating, Ventilation and Air Conditioning (HVAC) program provides students the skills required to specialize in the field of residential heating and air conditioning service and repair.
 The HVAC program consists of nine modules.
 Upon successful completion of all modules of the program, students will be awarded a diploma.